RenatoUtsch/dotnvim/README.md

 2. Open vim/neovim and run `:PlugUpgrade`, then `:PlugInstall!` and then `:PlugClean!`

 ## Customization
-You can store your settings to the `~/.config/dotnvim/init.before.vim` and `~/.config/dotnvim/init.after.vim` files, so you don't need to alter the distribution's vimrc file.
+You can store your custom settings and changes in the following files so that you don't have conflicts when updating dotnvim:

+1. `init.before.vim`: executed before most code of the init.vim file
+2. `plugs.before.vim`: add plugs before the default list of plugs.
+3. `plugs.after.vim`: add plugs after the default list of plugs.
+4. `plugs.config.before.vim`: configure plugs before the default configuration.
+5. `plugs.config.after.vim`: configure plugs after the default configuration.
+6. `init.after.vim`: executed after all the init.vim code

+The `init.before.vim` file must be in the `~/.config/dotnvim` folder, while the other files will be in the `config_dir`, by default being  `~/.config/dotnvim`.

 ## Adding other plugs
-To add other plugs to your configuration, create a `~/.config/dotnvim/plugs.before.vim` and `~/.config/dotnvim/plugs.after.vim` files.
-This file will be automatically called before and after the dotnvim's plugs are loaded, respectively.
+To add other plugs to your configuration, you'll probably want to use the `plugs.after.vim` file to specify your plugs and the `plugs.config.after.vim` file to configure them.